Am I covered to drive someone else's car in an emergency?

 The best place to check if you have this level of cover is to look at your Certificate of Motor insurance.
 When you buy a policy with us, we'll email this to you and it can also be accessed within Your Account.

 If your policy includes cover for driving other cars, it will be shown under section 5 of your Certificate of Motor Insurance.
-This means 1ST CENTRAL will provide third party only cover for any accident involving the car, while you're driving it.
+This means 1st Central will provide third party only cover for any accident involving the car, while you're driving it.
 This covers any amounts you're legally liable to pay if someone else is injured or killed, or their property is damaged, but not any damage to the car you're driving.

 The following conditions must be met for this cover to apply: